solangegueiros/chainlink-keepers-tutorial/README.md

 You need it in order to use in the Keepers App.

-You can get it in the faucet
+You can get it in the faucet:

 [https://kovan.chain.link/](https://kovan.chain.link/)